-Position in relation Introduction GRI Index SASB Reporting bou and methodol External assurance 1: Foundation 2 2: General disclosures 3: Material topics Economic Environmental Social
+Position in relation

+Introduction GRI Index SASB Reporting bou and methodol External assurance 1: Foundation 2 2: General disclosures 3: Material topics Economic Environmental Social

-ENVIRONI MENTAL continued BIODIVER SITY continued Disclosure Our response 304-02 Significant impacts of activities, products and services on biodiversity None of our operations or land that we own has a significant impact on protected areas, or on areas of high biodiversity value outside protected areas.
-Through the sourcing of our agricultural and packaging commodities, we will affect biodiversity, particularly through the use of land for farming and resulting land-use change, the use of agrochemicals in these production systems, and the effect on fresh water availability and quality.
+ENVIRONI MENTAL continued BIODIVER SITY continued Disclosure Our response 304-02 Significant impacts of activities, products and services on biodiversity biodiversity value outsid we will affect biodiversit or land that we own has a significant impact on protected areas, or on areas of high le protected areas.
+Through the sourcing of our agricultural and packaging commodities, y, particularly through the use of land for farming and resulting land-use change, the use se production systems, and the effect on fresh water availability and quality.
 Omissions: quantitative upstream effects on biodiversity.
-Reason: information und available/incomplete.
-Explanation: we are currently completing our assessment of our upstream effects on biodiversity.
+Reason: information unavailable/incomplete.
+Explanation: we are cur rently completing our assessment of our upstream effects on biodiversity.
 304-03 Habitats protected or restored This year, we have implemented various initiatives to protect and restore habitats.
 Our water replenishment efforts focus on environmental restoration and conservation.
 In Jalisco, Mexico, we partnered with local authorities in San Diego de Alejandría to establish a tree nursery.
 This initiative promotes reforestation activities and the preservation of local species to maintain landscapes.
 Through our regenerative agriculture programmes, we aim to protect and restore soils.
 In Ireland, we have collaborated with 44 farmers to plant cover crops and actively monitor biodiversity both above and below the ground.
 Our brands are also leading initiatives for nature restoration: for example, Bulleit Frontier Whiskey and American Forests have extended their partnership, committing to planting and restoring 2.5 million white oak trees by 2026.
-These trees are essential for the production of whisky barrels and contribute to combating climate change by absorbing carbon, purifying air and conserving water. of its annual global revenues to environmental causes.
-In Europe, we support the Urban e Natural History Museum.
-This project focuses on creating urban green spaces and We have also reported our supply locations. a total area of 5.74 square kilometres of habitats protected and restored across 304-04 IUCN Red List Critically endangered 2,748 species and national Endangered 4,888 conservation list species with habitats Vulnerable 10,934 species with habitats in areas affected by operations Vulnerable 10,934 Please refer to the Reporting boundaries and methodologies section on pages 83-114 of this ESG Reporting Index for more information about how data has been compiled, including the standards, methodologies and assumptions used.
+These trees are essential for the production of whisky barrels and contribute to combating climate change by absorbing carbon, purifying air and conserving water.
+Seedlip contributes 1% of its annual global revenues to environmental causes.
+In Europe, we support the Urban Nature Project led by the Natural History Museum.
+This project focuses on creating urban green spaces and wildlife habitats.
+We have also reported our supply locations. a total area of 5.74 square kilometres of habitats protected and restored across 304-04 IUCN Red List Critically endangered 2,748 species and national Endangered 4,888 conservation list species with habitats Vulnerable 10,934 species with habitats in areas affected by operations rting boundaries and methodologies section on pages 83-114 of this ESG Reporting Index out how data has been compiled, including the standards, methodologies and